 Notes that AI is having a greater relevance in the warning enterprise for tsunami warning dissemination and communication and its potential impact on the protection of life and property and the need for more coherence across the emergency management community and warning enterprise on the role of AI, given the nature of tsunami warnings.

-Recommends WG3 to explore with stakeholders the role of AI on tsunami warning dissemination and communication.
+Recommends WG3 to explore with stakeholders the role of AI technology in tsunami warning dissemination and communication and report to ICG/CARIBE EWS XX.

 Appreciates the support that the International Tsunami Information Centre Caribbean Office has provided to Working Group 3 with as the contributions of other stakeholders;